kylexqian/RTOS-RPi-446/README.md

-flex=''     # Scanner generator swig=''     # Plumbing for connecting high-level languages to C arm-linux-gnueabi=CROSS_COMPILE # gcc and binutils for Arm
+flex=''     # Scanner generator swig=''     # Plumbing for connecting high-level languages to C arm-linux-gnueabi=CROSS_COMPILE # gcc and binutils for Arm ruby=''     # Another scripting language, used by kyu dev for config
 ```